-Takeover speculation: Industry scepticism over possible DER/FTI deal
+Takeover speculation: Industry scepticism over possible DER Touristik/FTI deal

 Open to M&A opportunities: Lionel Souque, CEO of Rewe Group, DER Touristik's parent group.

-The German tourism industry is sceptical whether a possible takeover of the country’s third-largest tour operator, FTI Touristik, by the number two, DER Touristik, would be allowed or make sense in business terms
+The German tourism industry is sceptical whether a possible takeover of the country’s third-largest tour operator, FTI Touristik, by the number two, DER Touristik, would be allowed or make sense in business terms.

-The German tourism industry is sceptical whether a possible takeover of the country’s third-largest tour operator, FTI Touristik, by the number two, DER Touristik, would be allowed or make sense in business terms .
+The German tourism industry is sceptical whether a possible takeover of the country’s third-largest tour operator, FTI Touristik, by the number two, DER Touristik, would be allowed or make sense in business terms.
 Among German travel agents, there was widespread s

 Jetzt Angebot wählen und weiterlesen!